SuvadeepMukherjee/Data-Structures-And-Algorithms-In-Javascript-For-Coding-Interviews/Introduction/Introduction to big O.md

 - Average case
 - Worst case scenario

 In most algorithms, all three of these will be equal, but some  algorithms will have them differ.
 If you have to choose only one to  represent the algorithm's time or space complexity, never choose the  best case scenario.
-It is most correct to use the worst case scenario,  but you should be able to talk about the difference between the cases.
+It is most correct to use the worst case scenario,  but we should be able to talk about the difference between the cases.